IGE-OpenReproLab2025/training-sessions-material/python-software-development-basics.md

 > [!NOTE]
 > A high-performance, easy-to-use open-source library... it's tempting, isn't it?
 But what about the day when a big bug is found in it and nobody wants/can fix it because the code is an incomprehensible mess?
 Well, it's a dead library, and all your programs that use it will have to migrate.
 Lame.

+## Software development
+We won't be talking so much about algorithmic or data structures here, but rather about software structure.
+In other words, how to go from a piece of code to maintainable software, using the concepts of function, module and library available in Python.